Pheu Thai to propose charter change bill

 Mr Wan is due to meet with the government, opposition and Senate whips on Wednesday to discuss which amendment bill will be considered first.

-Democrat list MP Jurin Laksanawisit yesterday reserved his opinions about the charter amendment bills, saying he would consider each one individually before making a decision.
+Democrat list MP Jurin Laksanawisit on Friday reserved his opinions about the charter amendment bills, saying he would consider each one individually before making a decision.

 The former leader of the Democrat Party, which joined the administration of Prime Minister Paetongtarn Shinawatra, also said that each party should be able to decide if it would support any of the bills because it has its own stance regarding charter amendments.